 These medical options include:

-• VA health care: Veterans with VA health care can get treatment from top mesothelioma doctors within the VA’s network for free or at a low cost.
+- VA health care: Veterans with VA health care can get treatment from top mesothelioma specialists within the VA’s network for free or at a low cost.

-• Civilian cancer care: Veterans can use private health insurance to get treated by civilian mesothelioma doctors at cancer centers across the country.
+- Civilian cancer care: Veterans can use private health insurance to get treated by mesothelioma doctors at civilian cancer centers.

-• Mesothelioma hospice care: Hospice care is focused on improving quality of life and easing symptoms.
-Patients may be able to receive it in their homes, at a hospital, or at a special facility.
+- Mesothelioma hospice care: Hospice care focuses on easing symptoms and improving quality of life for mesothelioma patients, which can be received at home, a hospital, or a hospice facility.

 Mesothelioma Support Organizations